 She tells me.

-This story is an excerpt from Thicker than Water, by Oyinkan Braithwaite. (@).
+This story is an excerpt from a novel by Oyinkan Braithwaite. (@).
 Oyinkan is a writer-in-transit who suspects that the moment she lands a bestseller, there’ll be nothing left to life.
 She writes novels, short stories, scripts, poetry, articles and notes to herself.
 She has had work published in anthologies and has also self-published work.
 You can find her at writeratwork.com.

-Thicker than Water is available to purchase on Okadabooks.
+My Sister, The Serial Killer is available to purchase on Amazon.

 Related country: Nigeria